mmalenic/cmake-helpers/docs/readme.rst

 :orphan:

 ..
-   Generate a README.md from the README.rst.
+   This README.md is generated from docs/readme.rst.

 .. default-domain:: cmake